Do you feel like everything in your life is chaotic and spiraling out of your control?

 No. Personal growth can happen at any moment, but it only happens by acting.
-Especially after you have faced chaos.
+Especially after you have faced the darkness.
 Then you must continue to grow.
-But coming from the bottom of the abyss and fighting your way out — that takes a tremendous amount of blood, sweat, tears, will power, fortitude, and spirit.
+But coming from the bottom of the abyss and fighting your way out — that takes a tremendous amount of blood, sweat, tears, willpower, fortitude, and spirit.
 And you can see when you decided not to stay down, but to get up, the enormous growth that happens in that moment.

 Are you free from the chaos after you’ve faced it?
 Nope.

-It’ll be around, lingering and waiting for you to falter again and decided to stay on the ground.
+It’ll be around, lingering and waiting for you to falter again.
 But as long as you know that this storm exists you can choose to give it the middle finger and snarl at it and know that you will not stay down ever again.

 So, how do you truly turn chaos into motivation?
 How to rebuild your life when everything seems lost?